nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 He explains that these other languages and the paradigms they rely on are chasing modularity by allowing organized subdivision of their programs, but that allowing for subdivision alone does not suffice.
 As he points out, for true modularity _when we break things apart we must already be thinking about how we are going to glue them back together._

 Our little trip outside of the programming domain at the beginning of this read gives us a visual way to take in the weight of this assertion by Hughes on the nature of modularity.
 Make a mental picture of one of the modular inventions we discussed above (or another one that you brought with you from your imagination!)
-Picture the older, non-modular version of that device (I'm using a stand mixer that only supports two egg beater attachments) and now imagine you try to 'modularize' it by just sawing it in half.
+Picture the older, non-modular version of that device (I'm using a stand mixer that only supports two egg beater attachments), and now imagine you try to 'modularize' it by just sawing it in half.
 Now you have the tough task of getting this invention to work for its original purpose, and also most likely your two halves cannot be recombined into any new, useful thing either!

 Hughes claims the functional paradigm's edge against other languages is that it makes it easier to put things back together with 'glue'.
 Sure, functional programming comes with more constraints like not allowing values to be modified in place, but these constraints are all in service of breaking things down into general purpose pieces that can be safely recombined in different ways.[^2]